UK fends off demands to give workers more virus support help - WTMJ

 Associated Press

-LONDON (AP) — The British government fended off calls Tuesday to provide more financial support to businesses and workers who will suffer from its decision to delay lifting coronavirus restrictions in England by four weeks until July 19.

-Although many restrictions have been eased in recent weeks, allowing large parts of the U.K. economy to reopen, a number of businesses, particularly in the hospitality and entertainment sectors, have remained shuttered because it was not financially viable.
+Although many restrictions were eased in recent weeks, allowing large parts of the U.K. economy to reopen, a number of businesses, particularly in the hospitality and entertainment sectors, have remained shuttered because it was not financially viable.

-After months of planning, those businesses had been preparing to reopen on June 21, the date the government had earmarked for the possible lifting of restrictions on social contact.
-But a recent spike in new infections as a result of the more contagious delta variant upended that plan and fueled concerns that the restrictions may persist beyond July 19.

-Scientists advising the government reckon that the delta variant, which was first found in India, is between 40% to 80% more transmissable than the previous dominant strain in the U.K. The alpha variant first found in Britain was largely behind a winter surge of the virus that left the country with Europe’s highest virus-related death toll at nearly 128,000.
+Scientists advising the government reckon that the delta variant, which was first found in India, is between 40% to 80% more transmissible than the previous dominant strain in the U.K. The alpha variant first found in Britain was largely behind a winter virus surge that left the country with Europe’s highest virus-related death toll at nearly 128,000.

 “Now is the time to ease off the accelerator, because by being cautious now we have the chance in the next four weeks to save many thousands of lives by vaccinating millions more people,” Prime Minister Boris Johnson said Monday when announcing the delay.

-Following the announcement, unions joined business leaders to urge the Conservative government to compensate those affected by the delay.
+Following the announcement, unions joined business leaders to urge the Conservative government to compensate those affected by the delay, warning that it may tip many companies over the edge and lead to a sharp rise in unemployment, which stood at 4.7% in April.

-Frances O’Grady, general secretary of the Trades Union Congress, said the government should delay asking businesses to make contributions to the salary support program it has operated since March 2020.

-Under the Job Retention Scheme, the government has been paying 80% of the salaries of those unable to work because of the restrictions.
-But beginning in July, that support goes down to 70% with firms contributing 10%, a change O’Grady fears could lead to job losses.
-The scheme becomes less generous through the summer before it finally expires at the end of September.

 And the Confederation of British Industry urged the government to hold back on the planned tapering of tax relief for businesses and extend the commercial rent moratorium for the sectors most impacted.